-- Applicants must be at least sixteen (16) years of age or older; and a resident of Alabama or a Lifetime Hunting License holder of the State of Alabama.
+Applicants must be at least sixteen (16) years of age or older; and a

+    resident of Alabama or a Lifetime Hunting License holder of the State of

+    Alabama.

     - Permits and Tags are non-transferable.
-Only a permit holder may hunt sandhill cranes.
-All permits will be issued once confirmation is received the sandhill crane identification test was passed, the permit was purchased, and the hunter status was accepted by the drawn hunter.
+Only a permit holder may hunt

+    sandhill cranes.
+All permits will be issued once confirmation is

+    received the sandhill crane identification test was passed, the permit

+    was purchased, and the hunter status was accepted by the drawn hunter.

-- Drawn hunters must obtain a Federal Duck Stamp and must also obtain a HIP certification and Wildlife Management Area License (if applicable).
+    - Drawn hunters must obtain a Federal Duck Stamp and must also obtain a

+    HIP certification and Wildlife Management Area License (if applicable).

-- When you harvest a sandhill crane, before you move the bird, fill in the appropriate harvest information on your permit and tag and attach the tag to the bird.
-Each harvested crane must be accompanied by a completed tag (each tag allows harvest of 1 crane) and must match information written on the permit.
+    - When you harvest a sandhill crane, before you move the bird, fill in

+    the appropriate harvest information on your permit and attach the tag to

+    the bird.
+Each harvested crane must be accompanied by a completed tag

+    (each tag allows harvest of 1 crane) and must match information written

+    on the permit.